stri-con/dc-single/index.md

 Even though you cannot make a paged table with `kable`, there are  many styling options available in the `kableExtra` package that makes this method  extremely useful and worth learning.
 Plus, the code is relatively simple to write.

 I want to show you one more feature that is not available the other table methods we cover in this Assignment---*floating*.
-Let's first subset the `mtcars` dataset so we can make a small table.
+Let's first subset the `mtcars` data set so we can make a small table.
 Next we use the `full_width` and `position` options to control the size and position of the table.

 Here is our code chunk.